DataCorrupted/peter-site/content/post/homeward.md

 While I was in Los Angeles, I found a song called _Homeward_, composed by Marcus Warner.
 I was in love with [_Homeward_](https://marcuswarnermusic.bandcamp.com/track/homeward) at the first sight.
-Even before listening to it, the name _Homeward_ and the picture of the album is breathtaking enough.
+Even before listening to it, the name _Homeward_ itself and the picture of the album is breathtaking enough.
 It is known that you can concatenate 'back' or 'fore' with 'ward' to show a direction.
 That said, 'homeward' can be interpreted as 'direction home'.
 Almost instantly that reminds me of my home.

 But the question is, where is it?

-I cannot deny that my home is in China, at least that is what I said whenever front desk in Hedrick Hall wants to verify my home address.
+I cannot deny that my home is in China, at least that is what I say whenever front desk in Hedrick Hall wants to verify my home address.
-(Apparently, I forgot my Burin Card somewhere more than once. ) And for what's worth, I might have to bear with this identity for another decade or two to get on board or simply get drunk.
+(Apparently, I forgot my Burin Card inside my dorm more than once. ) For what's worth, I might have to bear with this identity for another decade or two to get on board or simply get drunk.
 Cannot throw it away.
 But when thinking carefully, that isn't really my identity.

-No matter how I claim that I love my government, I can't hide the fact that I was so disappointed that I don't really care anymore.
+No matter how I claim that I love our party, I can't hide the fact that I was so disappointed that I don't really care anymore.
 Like your ex.
-You can tell tones of her bad habits but you won't, unless someone tells you that she's such a great girl and then you try to save him.
+You can tell tones of her bad habits but you won't because deep down inside you don't care.
+This peace holds until someone tells you she's awesome and then you would try to save him.
 That's what happened when we bumped into a Lyft driver.
 We were going to shooting range to learn how to use a pistol.

 "You are Chinese!", the driver recognized us.

-"Yeah?", to be honest I was a little bit awkward to be recognized as Chinese, even though I was study in _University of Chinese and Lots of Asians(UCLA)_.
+"Yeah?", to be honest I was a little bit awkward to be recognized as Chinese, even though I was study in _University of Chinese and Lots of Asians(UCLA)_, I prefer the identity Asian or no identiy at all.
+After all, this is the land of diversity.

 "You know, you have an amazing government."